maxbachmann/mqtt-mm2-gateway/README.md

 ## Installation
 1. Ensure that you have the necessary libraries/clients for mqtt installed on the computer that will be running this extension.
 (For example, running `sudo apt-get install mosquitto mosquitto-clients` on Debian-based distributions.)
 2. Navigate into your MagicMirror's `modules` folder and execute `git clone https://gitlab.com/CaptnsTech/snips-mm2-bridge.git`.
-A new folder will appear, likely called `snips-mm2-bridge`.
+A new folder will azppear, likely called `snips-mm2-bridge`.
 Navigate into it.
 3. Execute `npm install` to install the node dependencies.
 4. The installation of Snips can be done according to this [explanation](https://snips.gitbook.io/getting-started/installation).